Beaches & Sights between Puerto Vallarta and Mismaloya

 A beautiful beach that can only be accessed through the Playa del Sol, it features an artificial reef that holds back the waves and makes the beach fabulous for swimming and snorkeling.

-Actually the same beach as Punta Negra, but going south, beyond the Condos located there (Punta Negra Condominiums, Quinta Esmeralda and Los Palmares), you arrive at an area where there even is a lifeguard post, this part of the beach is known as Playa Palmares (Palm grove beach) or also "El Paredón" (the big wall), this beach is therefore located between Punta Negra and Garza Blanca, that's the next beach beyond the point seen on the photo above.
+Actually the same beach as Punta Negra, but going south, beyond the Condos located there (Punta Negra Condominiums, Quinta Esmeralda and Los Palmares), you arrive at an area where there even is a lifeguard post, this part of the beach is known as Playa Palmares (Palm Grove beach) or also "El Paredón" (the big wall), this beach is therefore located between Punta Negra and Garza Blanca, that's the next beach beyond the point seen in the photo above.

 The beach is great for swimming, the surf is mostly soft though you do lack vegetation for shelter, so bring your parasol along.

 Supposedly one of the beautiful beaches in the Puerto Vallarta area, Garza Blanca Beach (White heron beach) offers some white sand, lots of stones and a so-so backdrop for your vacation photos.
 I can attest that it surely is NOT one of the most beautiful options in the area (the photo above is from somewhere else, I'll update it soon...).
-After a short visit I was quite surprised at how sad the whole place is.
+After a short visit, I was quite surprised at how sad the whole place is.
 Maybe the hype is related to the timeshare or condos they sell in the area.

 Access is complicated as there is no parking space and the local condo guards are ready to make your visit as short as possible.
 Access along the road located north of the Garza Blanca condos, it's located on the Barra de Highway on Km.
 6, on the way to Mismaloya Beach.